Promise204/Promise204/README.md

 - 👋 Hi, I’m @Promise204
-- 👀 I’m interested in Software development,Machine learning,Web development,Open-source projects
+- 👀 I’m interested in Software development
+- Machine learning
+- Web development
+- Open-source projects
-- 🌱 I’m currently learning frontend design principles,deep learning techniques and Artificial intelligence
+- 🌱 I’m currently learning frontend design principles
+- deep learning techniques
+- Artificial intelligence
-- 💞️ I’m looking to collaborate on Exciting projects that push the boundaries of technology and Initiatives focused on social impact and sustainability
+- 💞️ I’m looking to collaborate on Exciting projects that push the boundaries of technology
+- Initiatives focused on social impact and sustainability
-- 📫 How to reach me Feel free to drop me a message here on GitHub or connect with me via email at promiseecheomuha@gmail.com,You can also reach me via phone at 08140891632
+- 📫 How to reach me
+- Feel free to drop me a message here on GitHub or connect with me via email at promiseecheomuha@gmail.com
+- You can also reach me via phone at 08140891632
 - 😄 Pronouns:He
 - ⚡ Fun fact: